skyvers/skyve-cookbook/README.md

 ### Injecting Custom JavaScript into SmartClient

 It is possible to use third party JavaScript within a Skyve application in certain scenarios, for example to use a custom mapping or charting library.
-To use this within the power user interface (SmartClient), an `inject` tag is available for this purpose when creating a view for a Document.
+An `<inject>` tag is available for this purpose when creating a view for a Document within the power user interface (SmartClient),

 The following example creates a hard-coded chart using chartjs.
 Javascript can be used to retrieve data through Skyve using the built in [REST API](#creating-rest-services), or a custom REST endpoint within the application.